X01XX/forth-memory-management/README.md

 Allocations, and deallocations, causes increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the array-stack.

 That a stack is used to provide memory management to a stack-based language is sublime.
+Its stacks, all the way down.

 Functions that manipulate a struct instance can act as wrappers to array-stack, and list, functions.